PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Twitter Reenactments are text-based simulations of a factual event or a fictional story on the microblogging platform.
 Each project typically involves employing one or more novelty Twitter accounts to publish a series of “real-time” status updates that correspond to the chronological timeline of the original event.
 Examples of historical events that have had their own Twitter Reenactments include the American Revolution, the 1847 Trek of the Mormon Pioneers, and the American Civil War.

 #EmojiArtHistory is a Twitter hashtag associated with various strings of emoji characters that are supposed to be reinterpretations of famous artworks throughout history.
 The idea for the hashtag came from a Tumblr post submitted by ladiesupfront on the evening of January 24th, 2013, which featured four iPhone screenshots of text messages sent from a friend who tried to recreate artistic masterpieces with emoji characters.

 History Through Facebook

-Alternate History is a genre of fiction where the plot is set in a world where one or more historical events unfolded differently than they did in reality.
-Examples of this includes games like Assassin’s Creed and Fallout, as well as shows like Code Geass and The King 2 Hearts.
+Alternate History is a genre of fanfiction where the plot is set in a world where one or more historical events unfolded differently than they did in reality.
+Examples of this includes games like Assassin’s Creed and Fallout (shown below), as well as TV shows like Code Geass and The King 2 Hearts.
 There have been many sites dedicated to creating and documenting writngs for this type of genre.
 Many on people Deviantart have created and uploaded maps and flags based on their own works.

 Tumblr – “mrsmarytoddlincoln”: http://mrsmarytoddlincoln.tumblr.com